Pennsylvania Layoffs — January 2005

 | Cingular Wireless | Harrisburg | 1 | Layoff |

-The largest notice was filed by Crown American Realty Trust Pasquerilla Plaza at its Johnstown facility, reporting 809 affected workers.
+The most significant filing came from Crown American Realty Trust Pasquerilla Plaza at its Johnstown facility, reporting 809 affected workers.
 Oxychem followed with 222 workers.

 Trend & Outlook

-The trends suggest a easing in workforce disruptions across Pennsylvania, with filings falling below both recent and year-ago levels.
+The numbers illustrate a easing in workforce disruptions across Pennsylvania, with filings falling below both recent and year-ago levels.
 The Real Estate sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Pennsylvania.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Pennsylvania WARN notices, browse layoffs by state, or download the full dataset.